OT

 python -m playwright install --with-deps chromium

-When DON'T You Need --with-deps?
+When You Don't Need --with-deps

 pip install -r requirements.txt && python -m playwright install chromium